-- 1.2.14.1.2.15.
+- 1.2.15.
 Technical Guidance on Air Quality and Land Use Planning was developed by Norfolk Local Air Quality Management Group.
-It sets out the circumstances when an assessment may be required and provides details of the information required to undertake such an assessment. - 1.2.15.1.2.16.
+It sets out the circumstances when an assessment may be required and provides details of the information required to undertake such an assessment. - 1.2.16.
 Norfolk's adopted 3rd Transport Plan describes the county's strategy and policy framework for delivery up to 2026.
-The plan identifies six priorities for transport, including reducing emissions. - 1.2.16.1.2.17.
-Norwich Area Transport Strategy (NATS) is the means of co-ordinating and delivering transport infrastructure investment in and around the Norwich Urban Area.
-It also aims to reduce emissions. - 1.2.17.1.2.18.
+The plan identifies six priorities for transport, including reducing emissions. - 1.2.17.
+Norwich Area Transport Strategy (NATS) is the means of coordinating and delivering transport infrastructure investment in and around the Norwich Urban Area.
+It also aims to reduce emissions. - 1.2.18.
 Norwich International Airport (NIA) has an Environmental Policy and a Noise Policy and has three noise monitors on the site boundary at Catton, Spixworth and Hellesdon.
-Defra have determined that NIA is not required to produce a Noise Action Plan. - 1.2.18.1.2.19.
+Defra have determined that NIA is not required to produce a Noise Action Plan. - 1.2.19.
 Spatial planning objective 9 of the JCS includes protection, management and enhancement of the natural, built and historic environment.
 One of the indicators for monitoring this through the JCS relates to designated Air Quality Management Areas (AQMAs).

 1.3.1.
-There are no AQMAs in South Norfolk or Broadland, but there is one AQMA covering central Norwich, which broadly encompasses the area inside the inner ring roadsome smaller areas previously identified.
+There are no AQMAs in South Norfolk or Broadland, but there is one AQMA covering central Norwich, which broadly encompasses the area inside the inner ring road.
 The AQMA was declared as a result of continued exceedance of the annual objective for nitrogen dioxide (NO2), but for no other pollutant.
-Road traffic is the most significant source of NO2 and, more specifically, buses and taxis are the main contributorair quality issues are particularly related to Nitrogen Dioxide (NO2) emissions.
-The 2015 Draft Action plan shows that road infrastructure changes, to be implemented through NATS, would have the greatest impact on tackling air pollution issues, along with longer term measures such as travel planning.
-The Action Plan therefore concentrates significantly on road changes, with the overall aim of diverting non-essential traffic out of the city centre by way of restricted road access measures and re-routing of main traffic flows, augmented by improvements to, In addition, bus lanes and cycle routes are increased to give greater connectivity.
+Road traffic is the most significant source of NO2 and, more specifically diesel vehicles including many buses and taxis are the main contributor.
+The 2015

+Draft Action concentrates significantly on road changes, with the overall aim of diverting non-essential traffic out of the city centre by way of restricted road access measures and re-routing of main traffic flows, augmented by improvements to bus lanes and cycle routes to give greater connectivity.

-1.3.1.1.3.2.
-Improvements to air quality across the whole of Norwich are supported by ongoing actions such as schools and workplace travel plans, promoting alternative fuel use, land use planning, continued support for Norfolk's car sharing and Car Club schemes, Travelwise initiavtive and promoting freight distribution centres.
+1.3.2.
+Improvements to air quality across the whole of Norwich are supported by ongoing actions such as schools and workplace travel plans, promoting alternative fuel use, land use planning, continued support for Norfolk's car sharing and Car Club schemes, Travelwise initiative and promoting freight distribution centres.